Restart the 2022 Disability Awareness Campaign

 Students with rare diseases who benefit from the Family Travel Project will share their stories of the travel.
 Also, our UNNC student with albinism will share his story in UNNC.

 Fengyi Zhou: UNNC Y4 student, majoring in Finance Accounting and Management.
 He is diagnosed with albinism when he was born and he has eye impairment due to albinism.
 During his studies and life at UNNC, he got 70+ average scores and meanwhile, joined various social activities.
+You could also see his stories here.

 Host: Health and Wellbeing Centre